 If you’ve read about Safety, you now know everything you need to operate your Glowforge safely, and that’s pretty cool.
 Thank you for your patience.
 Now, it’s time to get your laser creating!

 Unboxing shouldn’t take too long – we can’t wait for you to get started with your first print, either.
 In just a few minutes, you’re going to have a working laser in your home (or office, classroom, workshop, or design studio)!
 Of course, if you encounter any challenges along the way, contact our Customer Success team and we'll get you the help you need.

 Before you start, be sure you have a stable surface on which to place your Glowforge where you’ll have nearby access to an electrical outlet and exhaust vent.

 Let’s get started, shall we?

-If your packaging or any part of your Glowforge shipment is visibly damaged on arrival, we want to make it right as soon as possible!
+If your Glowforge product is visibly damaged on arrival, we want to make it right as soon as possible!
 Send photos of the damage and wait until you hear back from us.
 If the Glowforge itself is visibly damaged, do not plug it in or attempt to operate it; contact us immediately.

 Here’s a quick tour of parts you’ll need to know:

 Your Glowforge 3D Laser Printer & Accessory Pack

 Your shipment arrived in two boxes plus another one for the air filter if you ordered one of those.
 The largest box contains your Glowforge printer and (shipped inside your Glowforge for safety) the printer head and power cord.
 We suggest telling the neighbors the box contains a big microwave, so they don’t pester you all day to use it.

 The box that’s short and wide is your Glowforge Accessory pack.
 This either in the large box or a stand alone package.
 It contains your your Proofgrade™ materials along with your accessories.
 Set it to the side for just a few minutes.